Gaziantep Zoo: Mammals

 Within the Wildlife Protection Area (Zoo), there is a monkey house, a camel-llama house, a horse house (Hartinger and Pony horses), a kangaroo house.
 Also large cages exist for predatory animals like lions, tiger etc., and separate winter shelters for wild goats, wild sheep, deers, gazelles, Cameroon sheep and mouflon.
 Cloven-hoofed animals of all breeds are kept in areas of 20–25–30 daa with shock wires around them.

 The monkey house on the 5 daa-big "Chimpanzee Island" consists of two parts, summer and winter, and there are eight breeds and 30 monkeys in total.
 In the predatory animals section, there are summer and winter sections, and the winter sections are heated with central heating.
-Lions, tigers, leopard, jaguar,s pumas, bears, and wolves are in this section.
+Lions, tigers, leopards, jaguars, pumas, bears, and wolves are in this section.
 Giraffes, camels, zebras, kangaroos, horses, and yaks live indoors in winter and in summer areas close to their natural environment in summer.